Indonesia

 My clients Kristian and Brad’s wedding at sea carried an easy, natural romance that fit the way they...

+My clients Kristian and Brad’s wedding at sea carried an easy, natural romance that fit the way they move through life together.
+They chose to marry on a cruise ship because it was romantic and allowed their days to unfold without rush or complication—vows on the open deck overseen by the ship's captain, a small circle of loved ones nearby, and the steady sound of the water setting a calm rhythm around them.
 Their moment was their moment: Shaped by simple details and the comfort of being fully present with each other at sea.
 As the celebration eased into the evening, the ship continued toward the Amalfi Coast, turning their wedding day seamlessly into the start of their honeymoon.
 The days at sea gave them time to settle into married life—slow breakfasts overlooking the water, quiet walks on deck, and conversations that drifted between memories of the ceremony and the excitement of what waited ahead.

 There was no need to pack, transfer, or navigate airports; the journey itself carried them forward free of jet-lag.
 Arriving in Amalfi felt like stepping into a new chapter.
 Narrow coastal streets, soft Mediterranean light, and the scent of lemon groves became part of their earliest memories as a married couple.